Tanzania: Climate

 Climate varies greatly within Tanzania.
 In the highlands, temperatures range between 10 and 20 C during cold and hot seasons respectively.
 The rest of the country has temperatures rarely falling lower than 20 C. The hottest period extends between November and February (25–31 C) while the coldest period occurs between May and August (15–20 C).
 Annual temperature is 20 °C. The climate is cool in high mountainous regions.

 Tanzania has two major rainfall periods: one is uni-modal (October–April) and the other is bi-modal (October–December and March–May).
 The former is experienced in southern, central, and western parts of the country, and the latter is found in the north from Lake Victoria extending east to the coast.
 The bi-modal rainfall is caused by the seasonal migration of the Intertropical Convergence Zone.

+Tanzania infrequently experiences land-falling tropical cyclones which can have severe impacts, Cyclone Hidaya for instance.
+There are recorded examples of such cyclones back as far as 1872.

 Climate change in Tanzania is resulting in rising temperatures with a higher likelihood of intense rainfall events (resulting in flooding) and of dry spells (resulting in droughts).
 Climate change is already impacting the sectors in Tanzania of agriculture, water resources, health and energy.
 Sea level rise and changes in the quality of water are expected to impact fisheries and aquaculture.

 Tanzania produced a National Adaptation Programmes of Action (NAPAs) in 2007 as mandated by the United Nations Framework Convention on Climate Change.
 In 2012, Tanzania produced a National Climate Change Strategy in response to the growing concern of the negative impacts of climate change and climate variability on the country's social, economic and physical environment.

 Wildlife and conservation

 Tanzania contains around 20% of the species of Africa's enormous warm-blooded animal populace, found over its 21 National parks, reserves, 1 conservation area, and 3 marine parks.
 Spread over a zone of in excess of 42,000 square kilometres (16,000 sq. mi) and shaping around 38% of the nation's area.
-Tanzania has 21 national parks, plus a variety of game and forest reserves, including the Ngorongoro Conservation Area, however there so many people who live in Ngorongoro and try to affect the environment.
-In western Tanzania, Gombe Stream National Park is the site of Jane Goodall's ongoing study of chimpanzee behaviour, which started in 1960.
+Tanzania has 21 national parks, plus a variety of game and forest reserves, including the Ngorongoro Conservation Area, however the local human population still has an impact on the environment.
+In western Tanzania, Gombe Stream National Park was the site of Jane Goodall's study of chimpanzee behaviour, which started in 1960.

 Tanzania is highly biodiverse and contains a wide variety of animal habitats.
 On Tanzania's Serengeti plain, white-bearded wildebeest (Connochaetes taurinus mearnsi), other bovids and zebra participate in a large-scale annual migration.
 Tanzania is home to about 130 amphibian and over 275 reptile species, many of them strictly endemic and included in the International Union for Conservation of Nature's Red Lists of countries.
 Tanzania has the largest lion population in the world.

 Tanzania had a 2019 Forest Landscape Integrity Index mean score of 7.13/10, ranking it 54th globally out of 172 countries.